🍡 mochi

 4. mochi:defer — server island throw

 Server islands render at a separate endpoint.
-When that render throws, the endpoint catches it and returns a 200 with an error stub — so the browser doesn't burn its retry budget on a deterministic failure.
+When that render throws, the endpoint returns a 200 with an error stub — the browser doesn't waste retries on a deterministic failure.
 The user-supplied loading children stay until the response arrives.

 Loading from server…